Lukejkw/Fixer-IO-Sharp/Readme.md

 #Fixer-IO-Sharp

-Fixer-IO-Sharp is a simple wrapper library that helps you get currency information for the Euro.
+Fixer-IO-Sharp is a simple library that allows you to get currency information.

-The library is powered by [http://fixer.io/](fixer.io) and currencies are pulled from [http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html](European Central Bank)
+The library is powered by [fixer.io](http://fixer.io/) and currencies are pulled from [European Central Bank](http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html)

 I offer absolutely no warranty for the data return by the API as the data is not my own.